 The Chesapeake Bay Critical Area (CBCA) encompasses land that is within 1,000 feet of the mean high-tide line of streams and rivers in the State of Maryland.
 In Prince George’s County, the CBCA is located on the land adjacent to the tidal portions of the Anacostia, Potomac, and Patuxent Rivers within an overlay zone.
 House Bill 1253 was passed in 2008 to update the boundaries of the CBCA, because the boundaries have not been updated since they were originally established in the 1980s using 1972 paper maps.
 The process that will be used to update the map in Prince George’s County is the “stand-alone” sectional map amendment (SMA) process, where the SMA consists of only the map and not a master or sector plan.
 This process involves an initiation of the project by the Planning Board with the County Council’s concurrence via a council resolution.

 On April 10, 2014, the Prince George’s County Planning Board initiated an SMA for the Chesapeake Bay Critical Area (CBCA).
 The County Council, sitting as the District Council, concurred with the Planning Board's initiation in CR-21-2014 approved on April 22, 2014.
 On June 12, 2014, the Planning Board held a public hearing and received testimony on the SMA.
 On June 26, 2014, the Planning Board adopted the SMA and authorized transmittal of the package to the County Council for their consideration.
-Three Council Bills (CB-64-2014, CB-65-2014 and CB-66-2014) are being considered by the Planning Zoning and Economic Development Committee of the County Council on September 16, 2014.
-Drafts of the Council Bills under consideration can be found on the county’s Legislative Information System web page: http://lis.princegeorgescountymd.gov/
+On October 21, 2014 the County Council approved CR-97-2014 that approved the updated map.
+Three Council Bills (CB-64-2014, CB-65-2014 and CB-66-2014) have been approved by the County Council in support of the updated map.
+The Council Resolution and the Council Bills can be found on the county’s Legislative Information System web page: http://lis.princegeorgescountymd.gov/